ANSSI-FR/rust-guide/src/en/introduction.md

 the form of traits) are other ways Rust provides to build libraries and programs in a safe manner.

-Finally, the toolchain (rustup, cargo) greatly facilitate the use of Rust by simplifying the configuration of the software construction, while giving priority to good compilation safety practices.
+Finally, the toolchain (rustup, cargo) greatly facilitates the use of Rust by simplifying the configuration of the software construction, while giving priority to good compilation safety practices.